uyuni-project/uyuni-rfc/accepted/0000-hub-online-synchronization.md

 ## Define connection between HUB and Peripherals

+Each peripheral server can only have 1 Hub server (main).
+This will avoid dealing with problems like channel label conflicts between multiple main servers.
+Configure a hub server on a peripheral server will block access to a set of menu items like: "Admin" -> "Setup wizard" -> "Organization Credentials" and "Products" and "PAYG Connection" (similar to what we already have for ISSv1).
+We cannot add Hub connection if SCC credentials are defined, they should be mutually excluded.

+### Alternative 1:
 We can follow a similar approach to what exists on ISSv1.
 On the hub side we can define multiple peripheral servers to connect to by providing the FQDN and an authentication token.
 On the peripheral side we also need to define the Hub server FQDN and it would generate an Authentication token for he HUB.

-Each peripheral server can only have 1 Hub server (main).
-This will avoid dealing with problems like channel label conflicts between multiple main servers.
-Configure a hub server will block access to a set of menu items like: "Admin" -> "Setup wizard" -> "Organization Credentials" and "Products" and "PAYG Connection" (similar to what we already have for ISSv1).
-We cannot add Hub connection if SCC credentials are defined, they should be mutually excluded.

-We can re-use and improve existing ISSv1 database tables to save the needed data.

 To define this connection the existing API namespace should be re-use (`sync.master` and `sync.slave`), with some adaptations to cope with the new requirements.
 Example of this is the need to define an authentication method between servers to the connection more secure.

 During development phase we should consider if we can join both namespaces in one name `hub`, for example.

+### Alternative 2:
+We can follow a similar approach to what we do to activate a proxy.
+On the Hub we create an API which is called authenticated and can take additional data like credentials for the peripheral server.
+This API create a system (kubernetes) or change an existing system (podman host exists) to an Uyuni Peripheral Server.

+On the peripheral side we call the API on the Hub and fill out the required configuration data needed locally on the peripheral server (e.g. auto generated mirror credential password).
+We will also change the `scc_url` configuration on the Peripheral to point to the Hub Server.

+On the hub, the activate call will create the peripheral configuration with first data.

+Alternatively for the Hub/peripheral communication an new API might be useful to have a clear separation.
+This is needed when we want to make this API organization independent.
+In the existing API the calling user is only allowed to operate on his own organization any maybe utilize "Vendor Channel" when he is a "SUSE Manager Administrator".

 ## Hub as a proxy for SCC data

 The SUSE Manager server needs a set of metadata to be able to operate.
 Currently that metadata is provided by SCC directly or, in the case of PAYG, provided by the cloud RMT infrastructure.
 We should also provide this data in SUSE Manager HUB to be consumed by the peripheral servers.
-The minimal endpoints to be provided are:
+The endpoints which are called are:
    - "/suma/product_tree.json"
    - "/connect/organizations/products/unscoped"
+   - "/connect/organizations/repositories"
+   - "/connect/organizations/subscriptions"
+   - "/connect/organizations/orders"

+The first two are required to provide full data.
+The URL in "/connect/organizations/products/unscoped" should be adapted to the URL pointing to the Hub Server.

+The endpoint "/connect/organizations/repositories" should contain all repositories the asking peripheral server has access to.
+The URLs should point to the hub server and contain valid download tokens to access the hub.
+We should also include custom channels in this repository list and implement the update of download URLs on the peripheral server for custom channels.

+"subscriptions" and "orders" are not important for peripheral server and should just return an empty JSON list.

+### Peripheral sending system data for SCC to the Hub

-On top of this, we should also provide an endpoint for peripherals to send status data needed by SCC (example of this is the minions registered and hardware information).
+To be able to report all systems of a Hub scenario to SCC, we should also provide the endpoints for peripherals to send the system data needed by SCC (example of this is the minions registered and hardware information).
 Peripheral servers should send this data to the HUB instead of SCC, and the HUB server should consolidate it and send it to SCC.

+These endpoints are:
+    - DELETE /connect/organizations/systems/:id
+    - PUT /connect/organizations/systems
+    - PUT /connect/organizations/virtualization_hosts

+This requires on the Hub enhancements to store the data from the different peripherals and send them together with its own data to SCC.

 ## Peripheral organization mapping and software channel creation

+### Alternative 1:

 On the hub side, for each peripheral we should define the organization mapping between HUB organizations and peripheral ones, following the rules (similar to what we have on ISSv1):
   - Each Hub organization can only be mapped to one peripheral organizations
   - Peripheral organization can receive data from one HUB organization, which is not mandatory to have the same identifier

-From the webUI we should be able to select which channels should be added to each peripheral (vendor or custom).
+From the web UI we should be able to select which channels should be added to each peripheral (vendor or custom).
 This needed to be saved in a new database table on the HUB side.
 The vendor channels mapping are independent from the Organization Mapping.
 Customs channels need to be selected at a organization mapping level, since they are always attached to a organization.

 After the mapping is defined in the HUB this needs to be synchronized to Peripheral server.
 The channel creation must use a mechanism to create them in the peripheral servers (vendor and CLM's) in the desired organization.
-This should be implemented by a taskomatic task which would automatically set the desired configuraiton on each peripheral server.
+This should be implemented by a taskomatic task which would automatically set the desired configuration on each peripheral server.
 Communication must be done from the HUB server through an API only.
 Since we are making special channel creation (defined next), those API methods should be available to server-to-server communication only.

 Steps needed to create the channels on peripheral: